-- Summit bylaws to the Office of the Assistant Superintendent of Business and Operations with registration paperwork for approval. - Officers must be elected. - Officers must read the Booster Club Guidelines and sign and return the form stating they have done so. - No one person may hold multiple offices. - Sponsor must be invited to meetings and are encouraged to attend. - PISD employees may not serve in a financial capacity of a booster or other parent organization. - Bylaws must address the organization's fiscal year, organizational structure, and the methods used to elect officers. - ✓ There is a sample set of Booster Club By-Laws in the resource section. - There are two ways a booster organization can be dissolved: - 1) A resolution shall be adopted by the booster organization (or the executive board if the organization is inactive) stating that the question of such a dissolution be submitted to a vote at a special meeting of the members having voting rights.
+- Summit bylaws to the Office of the Assistant Superintendent of Business and Operations with registration paperwork for approval BY SEPTEMBER1st - Officers must be elected. - Officers must read the Booster Club Guidelines and sign and return the form stating they have done so. - No one person may hold multiple offices. - Head Coach / Sponsor must attend all meetings in an advisorycapacity. - PISD employees may not serve in a financial capacity of a booster or other parent organization. - Bylaws must address the organization's fiscal year, organizational structure, and the methods used to elect officers. - ✓ There is a sample set of Booster Club By-Laws in the resource section. - There are two ways a booster organization can be dissolved: - 1) A resolution shall be adopted by the booster organization (or the executive board if the organization is inactive) stating that the question of such a dissolution be submitted to a vote at a special meeting of the members having voting rights.
 At least 30 days prior to the meeting, written or printed notice shall be given to each member entitled to vote stating that the purpose of such meeting is to consider the advisability of dissolving the organization. - 2) The Principal along with the District Executive Board determines that the booster club is not functioning in a way consistent with school and district policies, and in accordance with UIL regulations.